What is it?

 Because of the rigorous schedule, intense physical program and unique curriculum, the experience at the Academy requires commitment and a disciplined focus.

-Classes follow a precise progression while taking students through a fundamental journey of change and evolution tailored to their developmental needs.
+Classes follow a precise progression while taking students through a fundamental journey of change and evolution.

-“After 30 years of teaching, I am confident to say that theatre education forces us to take a deeper look into the way we
+“After 30 years of teaching, I am confident in saying that theatre education forces us to take a deeper look at the way we

 of human possibilities and to embrace the full potential of the human experience.
 It is to this end that

-we use performance tools, which naturally attract talented actors and performers to our work,
+we use performance tools, which naturally attract actors and performers to our work,

 but, at the same time, I want to underline that the Academy is not explicitly